Religious Exploration for Children & Youth

 A youth program is currently in development.
-Youth bonding is the basis for a healthy program, and our 7–9th grade youth have become a very tight cohort.
-We are trying out a youth gathering outside of Sunday mornings, with the goal of starting a Coming of Age program that will foster deeper connections with our older age groups.
+Youth bonding is the basis for a healthy program, and our 6-8th grade youth have become a very tight cohort.
+We offer social gatherings as well as social justice opportunities through our youth program.
+Next year, we will start a Coming of Age program that will foster deeper connections with our older age groups.

 Special Programs and Activities

 Our children and youth reach beyond Sunday morning experiences and into the community by serving meals at a local homeless shelter, creating backpacks with school supplies and food kits for children in need, and participating in the Guest at Our Table program.
 RE program sleepovers, family art nights, and preparation for our annual Christmas pageant provide opportunities for bonding, creativity, and family fun.